weareyourblock/yourblock-token/README.md

-YourBlock Smart Contracts
+# YourBlock Smart Contracts
 Initial token smart contract for creation and subsequent transfer of YourBlock tokens.

-Written to ERC20 standard.
+Written to ERC20 standards.